mstechly/quantum_tsp_tutorials/README.md

 ## About the author

-My name is Michał and I do research on quantum algorithms at Bohr Technology.
-I focus on applying near-term devices for solving optimization problems and enchance machine learning (so called QML).
+My name is Michał and I work as Quantum Software Engineer at [Zapata Computing](www.zapatacomputing.com).

-You can read my story in [this article on Medium](https://medium.com/@michal.stechly/how-i-got-a-job-in-quantum-computing-7049b81caf91).
-I also have a blog called [Musty thoughts](http://www.mustythoughts.com).
+You can find more materials onmy blog [Musty thoughts](http://www.mustythoughts.com).

 If you want to contact me - feel free to do so: michal.stechy@gmail.com .